Home / Blog/ Insurance Law Blog / Getting Proof Of Auto Insurance Existence And Coverage, Tracing v Suing

 • Comprehensive covers damage to your car from events other than a collision, such as theft, fire, or vandalism.

-This is a requirement by the lenders or leasing companies as a token to show proof of insurance.
+This is a requirement by lenders or leasing companies as a token to show proof of insurance.

 Contact Ehline Law for Any Problems with Car Insurance